-Fundamentally, there are two key things to try and do to improve your sleep, and thus boost energy:
+Fundamentally, there are two key things to try and do to improve your sleep, mental performance and clarity and thus boost energy:

 ✔️ Create more time to get to bed earlier: Make a real commitment to getting to bed at a time that means you get more sleep.
 Think what you can change in your daily routine, to allow this?
 Make a commitment and just do it!